 6 Easy Steps to Prevent Algae Growth In Rockwool

-I’ve put together this guide to help you deal with algae in a hydroponic system with any medium and use Rockwool in algae prevention effectively.
+I’ve compiled this guide to help you deal with algae in a hydroponic system with any medium and use Rockwool effectively in algae prevention.

 How to Keep Your Hydroponic System Algae-Free With Rockwool or Any Other Options?